Hi there! You can call me Em (they/them).

 A Little More Personal

-Queer-identified, gender-expansive femme, lifelong Texan, coffee enthusiast, and recovering perfectionist.
+Queer, gender-expansive femme, lifelong Texan, coffee enthusiast, and recovering perfectionist.

 When I’m not in sessions, I can usually be found spending time with my spouse and close friends, thrifting, experimenting in the kitchen, practicing joyful movement, taking my cat Mango on walks, or starring in my own at-home fashion shows.
 I feel most embodied and connected to myself when I’m with loved ones, stretched out on a quilt in the grass, sipping a cup of tea, or floating in a body of water.
-Returning to myself is a daily practice for me.

 “I touch my own skin, and it tells me that before there was any harm, there was miracle.”